vendasta/content-style-guide/01-writing-principles.md

 * **Friendly.** Write like a human.
 Don’t be afraid to break a few rules if it makes your writing more relatable.
 All of our content, from splashy homepage copy to system alerts, should be warm and human.

 * **Appropriate.** Write in a way that suits the situation.
-Just like you do in face-to-face conversations, adapt your tone depending on who you’re writing to and what you’re writing about.
+Just like you do in face-to-face conversations, adapt your tone depending on who you’re writing to.